In this tutorial, we will learn more about Static Testing Techniques. Various Software testing techniques are outlined here:

 Static Testing Techniques

-In the static testing technique software code is not executed.
-Software code, algorithms are inspected, reviewed to uncover code-related defects and enhance code quality.
+In this technique, software code is not executed.
+Software code and algorithms are inspected, and reviewed to uncover code-related defects and enhance code quality.

-An inspection is a process of examining project artifacts( like design specifications, project plans, etc, production lines with an intent to identify defects or to find the defective units.
+An inspection is a process of examining project artifacts( like design specifications, project plans, production lines, etc with the intent to identify defects or to find defective units.
 Inspections are carried out by trained individuals to identify defects using a well-defined process.

-Informal reviews are review meetings with no formal process or procedures are followed.
+Informal reviews are review meetings with no formal process or procedures being followed.
 These meetings are not documented.